ZKPunk-Org/zk-insights/README.md

-### 🖐️ Contact
+### 🖐️ Contact & Bounty

 Contact us: tg @qijinz

-The bounty is 350rmb per weekly report
+The bounty is 50usdt per weekly report!( 20 USDT will go to the main contributor of each.)
+If you submit a PR and it gets merged, please claim your reward at [reward link](https://according.work/myrewards) starting from next Monday.